-This assumes that you have the latest version of the minikube
+This quickstart assumes that you have the latest version of the minikube

 minikube start --memory=4096 # 2GB default memory isn't always enough